-austraLYSIS has made more than thirty commercial sound recordings, intermedia CD-Roms and webpieces, and its broadcasts have been heard all over the world.
-It is committed to both composed and improvised new music, sound and intermedia work. austraLYSIS presented a concert devoted to Stockhausen on the South Bank in London in 1980, in association with the Philharmonia Orchestra and the composer himself, and it has given many performances of his works elsewhere.
-It has similarly focused on the work of Xenakis, Cage and Reich in presentations in Australia. austraLYSIS has placed particular emphasis on work from Australia and the UK.
-It has collaborated with some of the most imaginative performers involved with contemporary music, sound and new media in Australia, including Simon Barker, Tony Buck, Ken Edie, Nick McBride and Daryl Pratt (percussion); Anthony Chesterman (oboe/cor anglais); Laura Chislett (flute); Elliott Dalgleish and Sandy Evans (saxophones, flute); Peter Jenkin (clarinets); Georges Lentz (violin); Martin Ng (computers): Stephanie McCallum (piano); Georg Pedersen (cello); Ian Shanahan (recorders); Phil Slater (trumpet and computers) and Greg White (computer interaction; sound design).
-Originally primarily a performance group, austraLYSIS is now primarily a creative group, producing electroacoustic and computer-interactive music and sound intermedia.
+austraLYSIS has made more than fifty commercial sound recordings, intermedia CD-Roms and published web-pieces, and its broadcasts have been heard all over the world.
+It is committed to both composed and improvised new music, sound and intermedia work. austraLYSIS presented a concert devoted to Stockhausen on the South Bank in London in 1980, in association with the Philharmonia Orchestra and the composer himself, and it has given many performances of his works elsewhere-it has similarly focused on the work of Xenakis, Cage and Reich in presentations in Australia and elsewhere. austraLYSIS has also placed particular emphasis on work from Australia and the UK.
+It has collaborated with some of the most imaginative performers involved with contemporary music, sound and new media in Australia, including Simon Barker, Tony Buck, Ken Edie, Nick McBride and Daryl Pratt (percussion); Anthony Chesterman (oboe/cor anglais); Laura Chislett (flute); Elliott Dalgleish and Sandy Evans (saxophones, flute); Peter Jenkin (clarinets); Georges Lentz (violin); Martin Ng (computers); Stephanie McCallum (piano); Georg Pedersen (cello); Ian Shanahan (recorders); Phil Slater (trumpet and computers) and Greg White (computer interaction; sound design).
+Originally primarily a performance group, austraLYSIS is now primarily a creative group, producing electroacoustic and computer-interactive music and polymedia.

 austraLYSIS is involved in sound, text and performance art and frequently relates its sound works and performances to other artistic media.
-For example, in the case of the visual arts, it has performed compositions by the artist Tom Phillips (UK), collaborated with Alan Davie (UK), created music related to the painters Fred Williams and Michael Johnson (Australia) and Frans Widerberg (Norway), and collaborated with Australian 3-D artists such as Sieglinde Karl and Darani Lewers.
-Similarly, it has been involved in developing music/movement works such as TimeDancesPeace with the theatre and dance group Kinetic Energy. austraLYSIS has also created a number of text and sound pieces commissioned by the ABC including The Erotics of Gossip, Returning the Angles, Nuraghic Echoes and Poet without Language, all by Hazel Smith and Roger Dean - Poet without Language was nominated for the Italia Prize in 1992.
+For example in the case of the visual arts, it has performed compositions by the artist Tom Phillips (UK); collaborated with Alan Davie (UK); created music related to the painters Fred Williams and Michael Johnson (Australia) and Frans Widerberg (Norway); and collaborated with Australian 3D artists such as Sieglinde Karl and Darani Lewers.
+Similarly it has been been involved in developing music/movement works such as TimeDancesPeace with the theatre and dance group Kinetic Energy. austraLYSIS has also created a number of text and sound pieces which were commissioned by the ABC including The Erotics of Gossip (2001), Returning the Angles, Nuraghic Echoes (1996), Poet without Language (1991), and The Afterlives of Betsy Scott (2007) all by Hazel Smith and Roger Dean-Poet Without Language was the ABC's nomination for the Italia Prize in 1992.